danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/01 Create and connect to an Azure Database for MySQL Single Server/readme.md

 After completing this lab, you will be able to:

-- Create an Azure Database for MySQL through the Portal.
+- Create an Azure Database for MySQL Single Server through the Portal.
-- Create an Azure Database for MySQL through the Azure CLI Shell.
+- Create an Azure Database for MySQL Single Server through the Azure CLI Shell.
 - Configure a server-level firewall rule
 - Get the connection information
-- Connect to the MySQL Database by using psql in Cloud Shell and MySQL Workbench
+- Connect to the MySQL Database by using mysql in Cloud Shell or MySQL Workbench
-- Create new databases using psql and  MySQL Workbench
+- Create new databases using mysql or MySQL Workbench

 **Estimated Time:** 60 minutes